Lumavate-Team/documentation/docs/2-development.rst

 #.
 Click Save.

 #.
 You will be redirected back to the Container Info page where the new version’s info card can be seen.
-The version info card will contain basic information about the version and its status.
+The Version Info Card will contain basic information about the version and its status.

    .. figure:: ../images/versioncard.PNG
       :align: center
-      :width: 400px
+      :width: 800px
       :alt: Image of a version card found on the Container Info page

       The version card displays the version number, label, created at date, number of experiences using the version, and status.